Decluttering a Loved One’s Possessions

 You don’t have to let go of clutter all at once.
 Be gentle with yourself.
 You may start by making one pass through of things that don’t have much emotional attachment.
 Then the next time through you realize you don’t need or want a few more things.
-Each time you declutter, you let go of more because you enjoy the freeing affect of having more space to live your life.
+Each time you declutter, you let go of more because you enjoy the freeing effect of having more space to live your life.

 You find throughout your life and different transitions you will want to declutter.
-It isn’t a one time event.
+It isn’t a one-time event.
 You continue to bring in and let go as you grow and create a life you want.